ijonas/satstacker/README.md

 # Crypto Scams

 Please be warned: I will never ask you for your BTC private keys or seed phrase.
 I will never ask for your API keys.
 Anyone that does is a scammer.

-Don't share your Satstacker `.env` file with anyone either, it contains your Kraken API keys.
+Don't share your Satstacker `.env` file with anyone either (particularly when asking for help/support), it contains your Kraken API keys.